namanmore/RM_Taskphase/TinkerCAD_Works/README.md

-# A Guide To All Folders Here:-
+# A Guide To All FILES/Folders Here:-
 * ### SEPARATE MARKDOWN FILES => Contains the Circuit Connections along with Codes for each Work.

 * ### CIRCUITS => Contains the images of the Circuit Connections